sanjacob/tiny-api-client-ts/README.md

 [![NPM Registry][version-shield]][npm] [![License: GPL  v2][license-shield]][gnu]

 > [!WARNING]
-> This package is in early development, and is lacking features
+> This package is in early development,
-> you would normally expect.
-Please don't use in production.
+> and its API is still changing quite often.
+> Use in production at your own risk.
 > On the other hand, contributions are more than welcome.